kerojosh96/Josh-s-Data-Structures-Hand-Book/Graph.md

 # Operations

-A \[widget\] supports the following operations:
+A graph supports the following operations:

 * Using an adjacency list, adding a vertex or adding an edge is o(1).
-The complexity of deleting a vertex is depended on the number of vertices or O(V) and deleting an edge is O( E ) dependant on the number of edges.
+The complexity of deleting a vertex is depended on the number of vertices or O(V) and deleting an edge is O(E) dependant on the number of edges.
-* The complexity of deleting a vertex is depended on the number of vertices or O(V) and deleting an edge is O( E ) dependant on the number of edges.
+* The complexity of adding a vertex is depended on the number of vertices or O(V) and adding an edge is O(E) dependant on the number of edges.

 # Use Cases